plblum/jivs/docs/Learning_Jivs/Submitting_the_Client_Form.md

 vhm.addExternalIssuesFound(issuesFound, false);
 ```

-In either case, updating the `ValueHostsManager` causes the validation callbacks established earlier to refresh the Field Errors, Validation Summary, and other validation-related UI.
+In either case, updating the `ValueHostsManager` causes the validation callbacks established earlier to refresh the Field Error Displays, Validation Summary, and other validation-related widgets.

 The user can then correct the form and submit again.